PeterGriffinJin/LMIndexer/README.md

 # Language Models as Semantic Indexers

-This repository contains the source code and datasets for [Language Models as Semantic Indexers](https://arxiv.org/pdf/2310.07815), arxiv.
+This repository contains the source code and datasets for [Language Models as Semantic Indexers](https://arxiv.org/pdf/2310.07815), ICML 2024.

 ## Links